Smart ELectrolYsis Module manufacturing – upscaling with Automotive production technology with a Sustainability focus

 After starting the production of its new ElectrolYsis (ELY) stack in 2025, BOSCH will industrialise the novel Smart Electrolysis Module (SEM).
 This combines the ELY stack with cost-efficient, robust, and highly available automotive-based power electronics, control unit, and sensors, including global service offerings.

-Benefits of the Smart Electrolysis Module
+Benefits of the SEM

-This unique, pre-assembled, and ready-to-use cloud-connected system will:
+This unique, pre-assembled and ready-to-use cloud-connected system will:

 • Reduce commissioning efforts of large-scale electrolysers by up to 80%.